hapax/hapax.github.io/assets/chuzenji.md

 Loss is loss is loss, and that we are so wholly creatures of the god of ruin is no comfort.
-Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of death.
+Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles.
+Anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of death.